Constantinople Agreement: Details

-From 4 March to 10 April 1915, the Triple Entente (Britain, France, and Russia) secretly discussed how to divide up the lands of the Ottoman Empire.
-Britain was to control an even larger zone in Iran while Russia would get the Ottoman capital, Constantinople.
+From 4 March to 10 April 1915, the Triple Entente of Britain, France, and Russia secretly discussed how to divide up the lands of the Ottoman Empire.
+Britain was to control an even larger zone in Persia, while Russia would get the Ottoman capital, Constantinople.
 The Dardanelles were also promised to Russia.
 The language of the agreement described the following boundaries: